AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-compute.md

 Requests for access to GPU instances can be included on Discussions or issues in sections that ask about computing resources.

-Requests for access to GPU instances will be evaluated
+Requests for access to GPU instances will be evaluated on a case-by-case basis.